 Our Call to Care for Orphans

-I love the heart behind Summit, and it’s exciting to see so many Christians who are passionate about caring for orphans.
-Every time you see people who are pro-adoption and proactive about caring for the fatherless, it conveys the value of human life and the importance of meeting the needs of the truly needy.
+Every time you see Christians who are pro-adoption and proactive about caring for the fatherless, it conveys the value of human life and the importance of meeting the needs of the truly needy.
 Scripture emphasizes helping widows and orphans, and adoption is all about opening your home to the neediest of those.
 James 1:27 says, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress…” For an orphan to be physically without a father and ultimately without a mother is an unthinkable place for a child to be.

 True, not every family is called to adopt or to provide foster care.
 But should the people of God as a whole be challenged to get involved and support other people in the body of Christ who are?
 I would say they absolutely should support not only those in their own church who wish to adopt or foster, but also those in other churches and other places.